 Join C.C.
-Chapman for an in-depth discussion in this video Defining goals and measuring success, part of Introduction to Content Marketing.
+Chapman for an in-depth discussion in this video Defining goals and measuring success, part of Learning Content Marketing.

 As we get started, let's discuss how we're going to measure success of your content marketing programs.
 If you don't define up front how you're going to measure success, you can never know if you've actually obtained it.
 And first and foremost, something you need to realize is that content marketing is about a lot of different efforts.
 Sometimes it's about building buzz, where you're just looking for people to be talking about it, good or bad.
 Sometimes it's about making money.
 You're in business.
 You have to make money.
 That's okay.
 Sometimes, it's about building an email list or building awareness about a new product or service.
 So there's lots of different things that content marketing can be doing for you.

 But what we're going to measure, the first thing we're going to do is define what success looks like for us.
 Right up front, say I want to get 10%, you know, bigger sales.
 Or I want to grow my email list by 100 subscribers.
 Perhaps, I want to get 100 views on this video we're going to produce.
 Whatever it is, define it with very tangible numbers so you know if you hit it or not.
 Because the second thing we're going to do is we're going to measure.
 If we actually reach those goals.
 If you haven't defined them up front, you can't measure 'em.

 So take the time to have those goals very well set, and then measure them.
 Different companies can do different things.
 Ask your order entry system if it can track, you know, promotional codes that you can put into your video.
 Or does your email newsletter track where links go, and where they come from?
 Find out what you could do, and then measure that.
 The last step is what people forget.
 They always forget to do this.
 And that's to evaluate.
 Sure, everybody wants to talk about the great things, the good things, the things that went right.
 That's what we all want to focus on.